abbiedaniel/salesforce-maintenance/PD1-Notes.md

   - Inserting platform event records (from a Flow, Apex, Process Builder) fires the event
   - Any automation listening to the event will run upon platform event insertions
   - Custom fields can be added to platform events

-  - Listen and Fire Platform Events:
+  - Subscribe and Fire Platform Events:
   	- Apex Triggers (can fire and subscribe)
     	- Flows (can fire and subscribe)
      	- Process Builder (can fire and subscribe)
-    - Lightning Web Components (subscribe)
+  - Fire Platform Events Only:
   	- Apex (fire)
    	- APIs (fire)
+  - Subscribe to Platform Events Only:
+    - Lightning Web Components (subscribe)

 - **Subscribe & Publish Platform Events**